Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Introduction

-Actually, there have been some explorations about traditional trust region framework to solve machine learning problems \cite{TR_logistic, TR_Newton_linear_classification, SFN_saddle, Two_stage_TR, Xu_Peng}.
-Dauphin et.al \cite{SFN_saddle} proposed a saddle free Newton (SFN) which exploits the exact Hessian information to escape saddle points.
-However the computation is costly to evaluate the exact Hessian matrix for large scale and high dimension problems.
-A two-stage subspace trust region approach \cite{Two_stage_TR} was proposed to train deep neural networks, in which the local second order approximation model is based on the accurate information from a minibatch of samples.
-However this approach lacks theoretical guarantees.
-The works in \cite{TR_Newton_linear_classification, TR_logistic} are designed to solve a specific class of machine learning problems, which need to incorporate the accurate derivative information to construct good models, and the accurate function value information to obtain good estimates, which is too expensive to afford the computational costs for general large scale machine learning problems.
-The work in \cite{Xu_Peng} applies inexact Hessian approximation to the trust region framework but it requires the evaluations of the exact gradient and function value per iteration.
-A practical strategy relies on constructing the inexact models to satisfy some first order accuracy conditions with sufficiently high probability (see \cite{Bandeira_TR_2014, Gratton_TR}).
-Cartis and Scheinberg \cite{Cartis_Linesearch} analyzes line search and cubic regularization algorithms based on the random models with certain probability and proves the corresponding convergence results in three different cases.
-Nevertheless these works mainly focus on derivative free optimization (DFO) problems and their function estimates are still accurate.
-More recently, Paquette and Scheinberg \cite{S_line_search} analyzes the convergence rate of stochastic line search method which is based on random gradient and function estimates with certain probability.
+Actually, the traditional trust-region framework has already been considered to solve machine learning problems \cite{TR_logistic, TR_Newton_linear_classification, SFN_saddle, Two_stage_TR, Xu_Peng}.
+Dauphin et al. \cite{SFN_saddle} proposed a saddle free Newton (SFN) which exploits the exact Hessian information to escape saddle points.
+However its computation is high cost for large-scale and high-dimension problems.
+A two-stage subspace trust-region approach \cite{Two_stage_TR} was proposed to train deep neural networks, in which the local second-order model is conducted based on the partial information computed from a subset of the data.
+But the approach lacks theoretical guarantees. \cite{TR_Newton_linear_classification, TR_logistic} are designed to solve a specific class of machine learning problems, which need to utilize the accurate derivative information to construct good models, and the accurate function values to obtain good estimators, of which the computational costs is too expensive to afford for general large-scale machine learning problems. \cite{Xu_Peng} incorporates inexact Hessian information into the trust-region framework but the exact gradient and function values are required to be computed per iteration.

+In \cite{Bandeira_TR_2014, Gratton_TR}, the authors construct the inexact models to satisfy some first-order accurate conditions with sufficiently high probability when building the trust-region subproblem.
+Cartis and Scheinberg \cite{Cartis_Linesearch} analyzes the complexity of line search and cubic regularization algorithms, which is based on the random models with certain probability but their function estimators are accurate, in non-convex, convex and strongly convex settings.
+These mainly focus on derivative free optimization (DFO) problems.